saketkc/blog-archive/content/rv_less_than.md

-title: Distribution of one random variable less than other
+Title: Distribution of one random variable less than other
-date: 2015-05-18
+Date: 2015-05-18
+Tags: stats

 ## Problem